King Canute Family Tree & Biography (995-1035)

 By 1013 Sweyn, supported by Canute, had conquered most of England and declared himself King of England.
 Aethelred the Unready fled to Normandy with his family.

 Sweyn died in 1014 and declared Canute King of England.
 However, the Witan did not support his choice and called for Aethelred to return as King.
 Canute was angry and vowed he would take the throne of England.
+He returned to Denmark and raised an invasion force.

 King Aethelred died in 1016 and his son, Edmund Ironside succeeded as King.
 Canute invaded and made steady gains.
 After the Battle of Assandun, 18th October 1016, Edmund Ironside agreed to share the rule with Canute.
 When Edmund died on 30th November 1016 Canute became King of England.